 Licence is issued for a financial year and is renewable on an yearly basis on payment of the required fees.
-The fee for renewal is 0.25% of the premium income generated by the insurance company in the preceding financial year, subject to an overall cap of ₹5 Crores.
+The fee for renewal is 0.20% of total gross premium written direct by an insurer in India during the financial year preceding the year in which the application for renewal of certificate is required to be made, subject to an overall cap of Rs.5 Crores.

-(b) Requirements as to Capital, Transfer of shares, Voting Rights etc.(Sections 6, 6A to 6C)
+Requirements as to Capital, Transfer of shares, Voting rights etc.(Sections 6, 6A to 6B)

-Every insurer carrying on insurance business shall have a minimum paid up equity capital of ₹100 Crores for life insurance and general insurance business and ₹200 crores for an insurer carrying on reinsurance business.
+Every insurer carrying on insurance business shall have a minimum paid up equity capital of Rs.100 Crores for life insurance and general insurance business and Rs.200 crores for an insurer carrying on reinsurance business.
 This capital shall be maintained after preliminary expenses incurred upon formation of the insurance company and registration of insurance business.
 The intention of prescribing a minimum capital is to ensure that only serious players who look at a longer term for return of investment enter insurance business.

 Further the capital of an insurance company shall consist of only Equity Share capital and no other forms of capital are allowed.
 All the equity shares shall have a single face value.
-Further, notwithstanding the provisions contained in the Companies Act, 1956, the voting rights on equity shares shall be strictly in proportion to the paid up amount of the equity shares held.
+Further, notwithstanding the provisions contained in the Companies Act, 1956 / Companies Act, 2013, the voting rights on equity shares shall be strictly in proportion to the paid up amount of the equity shares held.